RenCS99/mini_project/README.md

-### bootstrap-boilerplate

 20220818T012100
 Author: Rene Cueva Salas

 # Project Title
-Bootstrap Boilerplate
+Mini Project

 ### Description
 ---
-This is challenge 6 of week 5 of the Bitwise Web Development Program
+This is a mini project for the Bitwise Web Development Program

 ### Prerequesites
 ---